cantfindajob/Do-AI-Assisted-Projects-Write-Better-Code-/README.md

 # Do AI-Assisted Projects Write Better Code?
-An Empirical Study on Internal Quality of Real-World GitHub Repositorie
+An Empirical Study on Internal Quality of Real-World GitHub Repositories

 This repository serves as the official replication package for our empirical study evaluating and comparing the maintainability and structural code quality of AI-generated versus Human-written software projects.